mitano-17/Nidec-Drives-Data-Cleaning/README.md

 # Nidec-Drives-Data-Cleaning

 A repository of Jupyter Notebooks dedicated to cleaning data.
+The objectives are outlined below:

 ## Outline
 ● ❔ Remove Irrelevant Data; </br>